 Instructions

-- Pre heat oven to 350°F and spray a standard 12-cup muffin pan with non-stick cooking spray (make sure to grease really well) and set aside (The oatmeal cups stick to the paper liners a bit regardless, so I recommend skipping them).
+- Pre heat oven to 350°F and spray a standard 12-cup muffin pan with non-stick cooking spray, making sure to grease really well and set aside.Paper liners?
+They tend to stick to the liners regardless, so I suggest omitting them.
+Instead, generously grease the muffin pan with cooking spray.

 - Bake for 24 to 26 minutes, or until the top is deep golden in color.
 Transfer pan to a wire rack and cool completely.